JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 We use `-target` argument of the `konanc` to specify the platform.
-It is also helpful to use `-output` to clearly the compiler on where to create the compiled binary, e.g.
+It is also helpful to use `-output` to clearly the compiler on where to create the compiled binary, e.g. to build for `iphone` target:

     konanc -target iphone -output bin/iphone main.kt